akds/DecoderTCR/README.md

 # DecoderTCR

-A protein language model package for TCR-pMHC interaction prediction and pMHC binding scoring.
+A protein language model for TCR-pMHC modeling.

 ## Installation